zoom/client-sdk-iOS-getting-started/README.md

 Got the error: ""ZoomiOSSDKDemo" requires a provisioning profile."
   1. You must supply Xcode a provisioning profile: https://ioscodesigning.com/generating-code-signing-files/

-Got the error: "Building for iOS Simulator, but the linked and embedded framework 'MobileRTC.framework' was built for iOS."
-  1. You must connect a real iOS device and select it as the build destination.

 ## Need help?